christen-reinhart/24SU-COP-1000/Assignment-6-1/Pseudocode_0-4.md

                 PRINT '"' + remove_vehicle + '" was not removed.'
             END IF
         ELSE
-            PRINT '"' + remove_vehicle + '" is not an authorized vehicle.'
+            PRINT '"' + remove_vehicle + '" Is not an authorized vehicle.'
         END IF
-        PRINT ""  # Add a newline for better readability
+        PRINT ""

     ELSE IF choice = "5" THEN
         # Exit the program